 Liver function tests

-Liver function tests (LFTs) are a group of blood tests that help to diagnose disorders of the liver.
-They can also check how well the liver is working.
 Liver function tests include alanine transaminase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), albumin, total protein and bilirubin.

 Why check liver function?